Christian Eriksen to be fitted with heart starter after cardiac arrest

 A picture shows a mural with the name and portrait of Denmark’s midfielder Christian Eriksen on a wall at the Football Village at Ofelia Beach in Copenhagen.
 Photo: Jonathan Nackstrand/AFP via Getty Images

-Denmark midfielder Christian Eriksen is to be fitted with a heart starter, the national team doctor has confirmed.
+Denmark midfielder Christian Eriksen is to be fitted with a defibrillator implant, the national team doctor has confirmed.

 The 29-year-old Inter Milan midfielder had to be resuscitated on the pitch at the Parken Stadium in Copenhagen after slumping to the ground during the first half of his side’s 1-0 Euro 2020 Group B defeat to Finland on Saturday evening.

-Eriksen regained consciousness before being taken to hospital, where medics continue to work to identify what caused his cardiac arrest.
+Eriksen regained consciousness before being taken to hospital, where medics continue to work to identify what caused his cardiac arrest and have chosen to fit an implantable cardioverter defibrillator (ICD).

 “Christian has accepted the solution and the plan has moreover been confirmed by specialists nationally and internationally who all recommend the same treatment.

-“We encourage everybody to give Christian and his family peace and privacy the following time.”
+“We encourage everybody to give Christian and his family peace and privacy (in) the following time.”

+The football world was stunned as events unfolded in front of millions on television on Saturday, and Eriksen thanked those who had sent messages of support in an Instagram post on Tuesday in which he said he was “fine — under the circumstances”.

+His team-mates chose to complete the Finland game later on Saturday evening having been offered the option to return the following day.